sebi-cozminca/SkillyPlayground/doc/02_azure_sql_managed_instance/02_azure_sql_managed_instance.md

     > Do not create.
 A Managed Instance with these configurations is already being deployed.

+    {: .important }
-    >[!knowledge] A Managed Instance may take up to 6 hours to deploy, unless it meets the various requirements for [fast provisioning](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/management-operations-overview?view=azuresql#fast-provisioning), which can take under 30 minutes.
+    > A Managed Instance may take up to 6 hours to deploy, unless it meets the various requirements for [fast provisioning](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/management-operations-overview?view=azuresql#fast-provisioning), which can take under 30 minutes.

 ===